 - Write a report on how to better or control the situation

 If an animal welfare specialist works for law enforcement, they usually have to take evidence to appear in court if the owner is facing animal cruelty charges.
 For park rangers, they may have to show evidence if someone is convicted of hunting or trapping illegally.
 Planning ahead is essential in this field.

-Animal welfare specialists also have to help exotic and wild animals.
+Veterinary animal welfare specialists also have to help exotic and wild animals.
 Sometimes birds fly into windows and get hurt or even can get caught in things.
 Occasionally, people poach or hunt illegally.
 It is the responsibility of an animal welfare specialist to make sure that the injured animals get proper veterinary care and are released safely back to their habitat.
 They also have to help bring poachers to justice.

 Some animal welfare specialists must check farms to make sure that animals are being properly cared for no matter their purpose.
 If the animals are for butchering, the specialist must decide if the euthanization is humane.
 For other animals such as dairy cows, llamas, goats, or alpacas, they check and see that their stalls and living conditions are clean, safe, and healthy.
 Corrals must be clean, and pastures should have the right fencing and plenty of grazing options, so animals are not malnourished.
 Everything must be observed to make sure the animals are being cared for and that their goods are not going to harm humans either.

 One of the most important jobs that animal welfare specialists have is educating the public on animal care.
-A lot of times that animals are hurt or sick is due no education on how to care for pets.
+A lot of times that animals are hurt or sick is due to no education on how to care for pets.
 They go out and teach people things such as: